📌 Note: Text messages are available as add-ons. For more information on adding new features please see the add-ons page in your nation.

-Maria was added to the database when a broadcaster retweeted one of her tweets.
-That action made her a prospect.
+Maria was originally added to the database as a prospect.
 When I edit her profile, I can change her support status to non-supporter.
 I could also edit her support level.

-On the other hand, Anneke was added to the database when she followed a broadcaster on Twitter.
-That action made her a supporter.
+On the other hand, Anneke was originally added to the database as a supporter.
 When I edit her profile, the only way I can make her a non-supporter is by editing her support level.

 Batch update support status